synersignart/Multiwii-2020-update/README.md

 /***************************    independent sensors    ********************************/

-// WishList for contribution  //
+// WishList for contribution for those who wish to add hit me up here on discussions //
       QMC6310
       RM3100
       ICM-20948